-The ECR Group has been a leading voice for increasing standards on animal welfare, holding two Vice Presidents and the co-Chairmanship on the European Parliament’s Animal Welfare inter-Group.
+The ECR Group has been a leading voice for increasing standards on animal welfare.
 The ECR Group has led on a number of vital campaigns for the protection of animals and increasing their welfare, including on the sale of ivory, on the farming of fur, and animal testing for cosmetics.

 ECR Members have been working hard to put pressure on the EU to follow the UK’s lead, and introduce a near total ban on the sale of ivory, and put in place some of the toughest rules on the sale of ivory in the world.
 Only global action will stamp out the ivory trade, which leads to the poaching of 20,000 elephants a year and contributes significant funds to criminal organisations.
 We want future generations to be able to enjoy our world’s diverse wildlife, not to just read about it in history books.
 By acting together and closing the market for these items, we can make a huge contribution to saving these beautiful animals.